Cardinal Pell’s Appeal and Australia’s High Court: What’s In Play?

 The source noted that some “victim support groups” complained that the High Court had “made a mistake and that Cardinal Pell should not take any further legal action.”
 This would deny his legal right to due process, the source said, “a right under a system of justice to which everyone entitled — except if you are George Pell.”

-Macaulay believes the “most shameful aspect of such vexatious charges being brought against Cardinal Pell is that they’ve made the task of convicting actual pedophile priests that much harder, as the judicial system in Melbourne has overreached on Pell and confused being hated with being guilty.”
+McCaulay believes the “most shameful aspect of such vexatious charges being brought against Cardinal Pell is that they’ve made the task of convicting actual pedophile priests that much harder, as the judicial system in Melbourne has overreached on Pell and confused being hated with being guilty.”

 In such a “febrile climate,” he added, “if police and judicial officers fear a public backlash for resisting the mob, then what chance does any religious figure stand when hauled before a jury, especially when actual evidence now counts for so little?”